 Since my return to Friesland I have started to wonder what 'home' actually means to me and how that feeling manifests itself in my photography.
 I found myself starting to see 'home' in a different context.
-The abundance of water and the open and wide character of Friesland make it a place for me, a landscape in which I feel comfortable.
+The abundance of water and the open and wide character of Friesland make it a place for me, a landscape, in which I feel comfortable.
 At the same time, I also see 'home' in the sense of being at home with myself, that is, more in harmony with my environment.

-The series Landscapes of the soul shows the different experiences of the soul, the steps that lead to awareness: from "embrace the emotion" to "song of life".
+The series Landscapes of the Soul shows the different experiences of the Soul, the steps that lead to awareness: from "embrace the emotion" to "song of life".
 Ideally, this is also the sequence, although in my life those steps often get mixed up, so that I find myself in one and then in the other landscape of the soul.

-Coming home to myself, in the landscape of my soul - that is not easy.
+Coming home to myself, in the landscape of my soul - is not easy.
 It remains a constant challenge to look for it and to step out of there into the world.